Chart Color Schemes

 Bardwell Valley is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Bardwell Valley has a high level of cultural diversity, with 34.4% of its population born overseas and 45.2% speaking a language other than English at home.
-Christianity is the main religion in Bardwell Valley, comprising 52.2% of people.
-Islam is overrepresented compared to Greater Sydney, making up 19.9% of Bardwell Valley's population.
+Christianity is the predominant religion in Bardwell Valley, with 52.2% of people identifying as such.
+Islam is overrepresented compared to Greater Sydney's average, comprising 19.9% of Bardwell Valley's population.

 Frequently Asked Questions - Diversity